MiamiHerald/guides/zika-tracker/guide.md

 ## Editing the code

-You can use any text-editor to edit the code and the local changes will update live in your browser.
+* You can use any text-editor to edit the code and the local changes will update live in your browser.

+* To edit in Atom: Open new tab in console and type in `atom .` (the new tab knows you're in the zika-tracker folder)

 ### HTML